Styrle/Personal-portfolio/README.md

 =========

 ## Description
-This is a portfolio of my work whilst being a web developer
+This is a portfolio of my work displaying my web development and UX projects

 ## Internet of things